Steerable Visual Representations: Experiments

 The previous sections showed that \model{} uses text to steer global features and route attention to queried objects, while preserving the representation quality of the underlying ViT.
 We now ask: \textit{Does this language-conditioned flexibility translate into generalization to novel downstream tasks and unseen domains?}

-In addition to generalizing to novel tasks like PODS (shown in Sec.~\ref{subsec:text_density_exp}), we showcase \model{}'s adaptability to extreme out-of-distribution settings by performing anomaly segmentation (AS) on the industrial MVTec~AD~\cite{bergmann_mvtech} dataset.
-Here, models are conditioned on prompts in the style of ``the anomaly in the <object>'' and anomaly maps are derived by upsampling the heatmaps produced by the learned linear segmentation head.
-We compare \model{} to other segmentation models and dedicated AS methods using \textit{Per-Region-Overlap} (PRO).
-More details and extended results are provided in \cref{apdx:anomaly_segmentation}.
-As shown in Table~\ref{tab:anomaly_detection_small}, \model{} again matches dedicated zero-shot methods despite the extreme OOD setting.
+Besides generalization to novel tasks like PODS (shown in Sec.~\ref{subsec:text_density_exp}), we showcase \model{}'s adaptability to extreme out-of-distribution settings by performing anomaly segmentation (AS) on the industrial MVTec~AD~\cite{bergmann_mvtech} dataset.
+Here, models are conditioned on prompts ``the anomaly in the <object>'' and anomaly maps are derived by upsampling the heatmaps produced by the learned linear segmentation head (\cref{fig:anomaly_seg_qualitative}).
+We compare \model{} to other segmentation models and dedicated zero-shot AS methods using \textit{Per-Region-Overlap} (PRO).
+More details are provided in \cref{apdx:anomaly_segmentation}. \cref{tab:anomaly_detection_small} shows \model{} matching dedicated methods despite the extreme OOD setting.
 These results reinforce the pattern of text-driven steering unlocking capabilities already present in the frozen ViT and transferring them to domains beyond the training distribution.

 \iffindingbox

 \fi